Are you a baker, a chef or someone who loves entertaining guests? Get the most out of your kitchen design upgrade to fit your lifestyle and needs.

 Yes, people love their side-by-side refrigerators, but most aren’t wide enough for a large cookie sheet.
 Pros know that many of their creations require refrigeration before baking, and if your fridge isn’t wide enough, you’ll regret it.

-For the gourmet chef:
+The ideal kitchen for the gourmet chef:

 • It’s all about the triangle